 Represented Wowza Media Systems in patent litigation brought by a non-practicing entity in the District of Colorado.
-Defeated a motion to centralize 23 patent cases into multidistrict litigation, or MDL.
+Defeated a motion to centralize twenty-three patent cases into multidistrict litigation.
 Case settled shortly thereafter.

 Tessera Semiconductor Patent Litigation (U.S. District Court, E.D.
 Texas and N.D.
 California)

 Trial counsel for Tessera enforcing groundbreaking patents related to semiconductor operation.
 Settled claims against Spansion for $25 million and with STATS Chippac, Siliconware, AMD, ChipMOS, Freescale, ASE, and STMicroelectronics for confidential amounts.